deidrebrin/shell-workshop/_episodes/02-filedir.md

 `ls` prints the names of the files and directories in the current directory.
-We can make its output more comprehensible by using the `-F` **option** which tells `ls` to classify the output by adding a marker to file and directory names to indicate what they are:
+We can make its output more comprehensible by using the `-F` **option** which tells `ls` to add markers to the output that indicate what they are:

 - a trailing `/` indicates that this is a directory
-- `@` indicates a link
+- `@` indicates a link (think aliases or shortcuts)
 - `*` indicates an executable

 Depending on your shell's default settings,